 c.
-1400, "roll of parchment or paper," altered (by association with rolle "roll") from scrowe (c.
-1200), from Anglo-French escrowe, Old French escroe "scrap, roll of parchment," from Frankish *skroda "shred" or a similar Germanic source, from Proto-Germanic *skrauth- (source also of Old English screada "piece cut off, cutting, scrap;" see shred (n.)).
-As an ornament on furniture or in architecture, from 1610s.
+1400, scroule, scrowell, "roll of parchment or paper" used for writing, an altered (by association with rolle "roll") of scrowe (c.
+1200), from Anglo-French escrowe, Old French escroe, escroele "scrap, strip or roll of parchment," from Frankish *skroda "shred" or a similar Germanic source, from Proto-Germanic *skrauth- (source also of Old English screada "piece cut off, cutting, scrap"), from PIE *skreu- "to cut; cutting tool," extension of root *sker- (1) "to cut."
+Also compare shred (v.)).
+As a spiral-shaped decorative device, resembling a partly unrolled scroll, by early 15c. on garments, by 1610s on furniture or in architecture.

 c.
 1600, "to write down in a scroll," c.
 1600, from scroll (n.).
 Sense of "show a few lines at a time" (on a computer or other screen) is recorded by 1981.
 Related: Scrolled; scrolling.